 To apply the concepts taught in the lectures, students will have the chance to develop commercial applications around real research projects provided by the scientists in the class.

-Students will form 15 teams, each around a different research project, to develop a develop a Commercial Application Proposal (CAP).
-Teams will refine their CAP with input from a coach with relevant expertise, a local VC or biopharma BD professional.
+Students will form 15 teams, each around a different research project, to develop a develop a pitch with coaching from local VC or biopharma BD professional.

-At the end of the two weeks, teams will present their CAP at a “CAP Clinic” to a panel of coaches, in order to receive feedback on commercialization.
+At the end of the two weeks, teams will present their pitch to a panel of coaches, in order to receive feedback on commercialization.

 How can I use my research project during Part 2?

-Research projects will be proposed by students during the initial application process (September – October 2016), and 15 research projects will be accepted for the course.
+Research projects will be proposed by students during the initial application process (October 2018).

-To submit your project to the course, you must complete the following
+To submit a project related to your PhD or postdoctoral research to the course, you must complete the following

-To be useful in the course, projects can be discussed entirely at the "black box" level.
+To be useful in the course, projects can be discussed as a "black box".
 Our goal is to teach you how to evaluate the translational opportunity not the science!

 What does "black box" mean?